mu-editor/Mu-tate/docs/index.md

     If you're interested in the fun, educational, inspiring and sometimes hilarious ways in which people use Mu, check out: https://madewith.mu/
 ```

+## Developer Setup

+You must have `node` and `npm` installed for your operating system.
+We use
+Python (3.6+) for scripting various aspects of the project, so this will also
+need to be installed.

+1. Make a Python virtualenv and install the Python requirements via pip:
+   `pip install -r requirements.txt`
+2. Use the `make` command to install the Electron dependencies: `make setup`
+3. Check everything works by running the test suite: `make test`
+4. Run the application locally with: `make run`

+Most other aspects of developing the project are scripted via the `make`
+command.
+Typing `make` on its own will give you a list of all available
+commands.

 ## What?